enhao-tsinghua/enhao-wang/content/authors/admin/_index.md

 # Role/position/tagline
 # role: Professor of Artificial Intelligence
-role: Assistant Professor of Offshore Engineering
+role: Assistant Professor of Ocean Engineering

 # Organizations/Affiliations to show in About widget
 organizations: